Francoded/AFParser-Library/README.md

 4) Invoke parse() on starting nonterminal

-The following is an example C++ program that uses [Project Name] to implement a parser that accepts the language of all binary numbers.
+The following is an example C++ program that uses the AFP Libary to implement an AFParser that accepts the language of all binary numbers.

 binary.cpp:
 ```C++